initializ/secure-images/README.md

 ### Software and Tools

-These images contain stand-alone software, such as databases and web servers, and tools like `kubectl` and `aws-cli`.
+These images contain stand-alone software, databases, web servers, and tools like `kubectl` and `aws-cli`.

 Because our images are constantly rebuilt with the latest sources and include the absolute minimum of dependencies, they typically have significantly fewer vulnerabilities than equivalent images.